rxweb/rxweb.io/docs/rx-web-core/working-with-data-model/bounded-context.md

     }
 ````

 With the creation of BoundedContext, its UnitOfWork will be generated which will be further used in the API to interact with the data.
-To get further information about UnitOfWork Please refer this link.
+To get further information about UnitOfWork Please refer this <a href="/rx-web-core/working-with-data-model/data-operations/overview" class="redirect-link" target="_blank">link.</a>

 ## Create Lookup context
 lookup context contains DbSets of lookups used to bind dropdowns of the context in the application.